What You Need:

 - Serve and enjoy right away!

-Serve the tacos with a black bean and corn salad and some agua de sandia and you'll have yourself a light, refreshing meal to perk up any family gathering or celebration!
+Serve the tacos with a black bean and corn salad and you'll have yourself a light, refreshing meal to perk up any family gathering or celebration!